-During his tenure from 1948 to 1972, he elevated NCSU’s program from complete obscurity to national prominence.
-A passionate and demanding Modernist, Kamphoefner reached out to architects of international reputation to both teach and speak in Raleigh.
-Frank Lloyd Wright visited the School of Design at NC State University in 1950 and was one of school's many well-known guests such as Buckminster Fuller, Mies Van der Rohe, and Richard Neutra.
+During his tenure, he elevated NCSU’s program from complete obscurity to national prominence.
+A passionate and demanding Modernist, Kamphoefner reached out to architects of international reputation to both teach and speak in Raleigh, including Wright and Neutra among many others.

 Kamphoefner’s changes were swift and effective.
-He sacked most of the old faculty and brought in a new team including Matthew Nowicki, who designed Dorton Arena and gave Raleigh an internationally-known landmark.
-He hired George Matsumoto, who would become one of the state’s foremost residential Modernist architects; Terry Waugh, who became head of NCSU Campus Planning; Duncan Stuart; Lewis Mumford; James Fitzgibbon; and Eduardo Catalano, who put Raleigh on the map with his famous 1954 hyperbolic paraboloid house, now sadly destroyed.
-Other new hires included the Neutra-protégé Harwell Hamilton Harris, former Dean of the School of Architecture at the University of Texas, and Robert Burns, whom Kamphoefner appointed as head of the Department of Architecture in 1967.
+He sacked most of the old faculty and brought in a new team including Matthew Nowicki who designed Dorton Arena and gave Raleigh an internationally-known landmark.
+He hired George Matsumoto who would become one of the state’s foremost residential Modernist architects; Terry Waugh, who became head of NCSU Campus Planning; Duncan Stuart; critic Lewis Mumford; James Fitzgibbon; and Eduardo Catalano, who put Raleigh on the map with his famous 1954 hyperbolic paraboloid house, now sadly destroyed.
+Other new hires included Harwell Hamilton Harris, former Dean of the School of Architecture at the University of Texas, and Robert Burns, whom Kamphoefner appointed as head of the Department of Architecture in 1967.

 Kamphoefner raised admission standards and placed the school on the leading edge of Modernism.
 Throughout his administration, the school expanded programs including a Department of Product Design in 1958 and a Graduate Program in 1968.
 He connected some of the best minds in the Modernist world.
 One of Kamphoefner's greatest contributions to Raleigh's built environment was his way around the state's bureaucracy.
 His faculty, since they were technically on the state's payroll, were prohibited from seeking work on state-funded projects.
 Kamphoefner created partnerships and mechanisms where his faculty were hired as consultants by other design firms, opening the door to the design of hundreds of significant buildings by NCSU faculty.